Combinatorial Design of Floppy Modes and Frustrated Loops in Metamaterials

 \emph{Design of Floppy Modes --} Using our spin model, we can design metamaterials with varying numbers and shapes of floppy modes.
-By connecting spins we create \emph{chains} of nodes (Fig.~\ref{fig:1}b) that can move together, independently from other chains in the system (Fig.~\ref{fig:1}c).
+By connecting spins, we create \emph{chains} of nodes (Fig.~\ref{fig:1}b \rs{and Video~1}) that can move together, independently from other chains in the system (Fig.~\ref{fig:1}c).
 The mutual direction of motion of the nodes is determined by the internal bonds connecting them along the chain.
 This demonstrates our ability to create chains with complex, predefined shapes, and deformations.
-Furthermore, an inherent property caused due to the antiferromagnetic interaction between spins is that a closed loop with an even number of such bonds allows the corresponding spins to move together (dark green chain in Fig.~\ref{fig:1}b,c), while a loop with an odd length renders the chain frustrated and rigidifies the connected spins (red chain in Fig.~\ref{fig:1}b).
+Furthermore, an inherent property caused due to the antiferromagnetic interaction between spins is that a closed loop with an even number of such bonds allows the corresponding spins to move together (Fig.~\ref{fig:1}b,c, dark green chain), while a loop with an odd length renders the chain frustrated and rigidifies the connected spins (Fig.~\ref{fig:1}b, red chain).

-To validate our approach and the spin model, we explicitly write the rigidity matrix for the actual geometries that we consider, we identify from the matrix how many floppy modes the system has, and then verify that the theoretically predicted floppy modes from the model indeed give zero when multiplied by the rigidity matrix.
-This shows that we can use the deformations given by the spin model as the base of all possible non-trivial deformations of the system.
-We also construct a physical model using LEGO\textsuperscript{ \textregistered} technic beams and axles, which closely approximates our theoretical system of flexible hinges and rigid bonds.
-We successfully actuated the floppy modes by displacing nodes, which validates our design methodology and shows that these modes are, in fact, independent zero-energy deformation modes (Fig.~\ref{fig:1}c).
-How many such floppy modes are there in this class of metamaterials?
+To validate our approach and the spin model, we explicitly write the rigidity matrix for the actual geometries that we consider, we identify from the matrix how many floppy modes the system has, and then verify that the theoretically-predicted floppy modes from the model indeed give zero when multiplied by the rigidity matrix.
+We construct a physical model using LEGO\textsuperscript{ \textregistered} beams and axles, which closely approximates our theoretical system of flexible hinges and rigid bonds.
+We successfully actuate the floppy modes by displacing nodes, which validates our design methodology and shows that these modes are, in fact, independent zero-energy deformation modes (Fig.~\ref{fig:1}c and Video~1).